cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 ```

 That concludes this tutorial.
-You have learned how to deploy cert-manager on Azure AKS and how to configure it to issue Let's Encrypt signed SSL certificates using the DNS-01 protocol with Azure DNS.
+You have learned how to deploy cert-manager on Azure AKS and how to configure it to issue Let's Encrypt signed certificates using the DNS-01 protocol with Azure DNS.
 You have learned about workload identity federation in Azure and learned how to configure cert-manager to authenticate to Azure using a Kubernetes ServiceAccount Token.

 ## Cleanup